apache/druid/docs/api-reference/dynamic-configuration-api.md

 Broker dynamic configuration is managed through the Coordinator but consumed by Brokers.
 These settings control broker behavior such as query blocking rules and default query context values.

+> **Note:** Broker dynamic configuration is best-effort.
+Settings may not be applied in certain
+> cases, such as when a Broker has recently started and hasn't received the config yet, or if the
+> Broker cannot contact the Coordinator.
+Brokers poll the configuration periodically (default every
+> 1 minute) and also receive push updates from the Coordinator for immediate propagation.
+If a
+> setting is critical and must always be applied, use the equivalent static runtime property instead.

 ### Get broker dynamic configuration

 Retrieves the current Broker dynamic configuration.
 Returns a JSON object with the dynamic configuration properties.